top of page

 This savoury ingredient is also found in all sorts of new recipes including cakes and liquors.
 The fruit is particularly well-known and consumed in Tucurrique and in fact, every October this small village celebrates the National Pejibaye Festival with their home-town delicacy celebrated in a multitude of ways.
 There is also folkloric dancing, artisans, horseback riding and rodeos.

 So if you’re visiting Costa Rica and need a boost after a busy bike ride or white water rafting, skip the avocado toast and try out this unique and healthy super-fruit.
-To learn more about Indigenous ingredients, like the pejibaye, finding their way onto Costa Rican menus, join one of our personalized Costa Rica Food Tours.

-Buen provecho and pura vida
+Buen provecho, and pura vida!

 Comments